zwoefler/workstation-setup/ansible/roles/vmchamp_debian_install/README.md

 ```

 ### ToDo
+- [ ] Rerun updates if version is higher
 - [ ] Add Uninstall VmChamp role
 - [ ] Set VmChamp version
 - [ ] Provide binary from control node, and install from there